jtbr/FreeRTOS-TCP_SAMV71_NetIntf/readme.md

 #endif
 ```

 That should do it.
-(This will not affect data caching will be enabled for any
-other sections of SRAM)

 If you instead choose to leave the DCache disabled, you'll need to remove the
 `__attribute__ ((section(".ram_nocache")))` portions of lines in gmac_raw_2.c.

+---
 Development of this network interface was funded by [Excellims](http://www.excellims.com/).